What does the leader of the future look like? He / she is a hybrid: technologist, empath and capitalist.

 No longer are those roles separate, they’re integrated; and the leader of the future embodies them all.
 With that said, businesses that don’t train, recruit and hire for this profile will be quickly dead; because in the future you’re either a digital business or a dead business.

 Of course, tradionally lead businesses are not lead by leaders with the above qualities.
 Which means that for all the talk about digital transformation one thing holds true: most business are simply getting pushed into it; they’re not transforming into.

 There’s a difference between the two.
 Getting pushed means waiting until you have no choice; this is the playing not to lose mentality.
 To transform is to change before you have to; this is the playing to win mentality.

 Living in Mexico I get to interact with many businesses and leaders who still operate by old ways of thinking and operating.
 They’re not technologists, nor do they have plans of hiring any.
-They see technologists as cheap freelancers, and see technology as a cost rather than a catalyst for transformation for not just their business but their customers.
+They see technologists as cheap freelancers who have learnt to make money fast today, and see technology as a cost rather than a catalyst for transformation for not just their business but their customers.

 This is something that was confirmed during my discussion with Lewis Ferran, Gartner’s Director Business Development in Mexico.
 This has to change not just in Mexico but elsewhere.

 Leaders must understand technology.
 But education isn’t enough, you must experiment